platanus/restspec/README.md

 ```

-If you're familiar with the regular use of RSpec, this initial structure should look normal except from the the api_* files in the `api/restspec` folder.
+If you're familiar with the regular use of RSpec, this initial structure should look normal except from the the files in the `api/restspec` folder.

 - **api_endpoints.rb**: This is the place to describe your endpoints.
 One important thing is that your tests **won't define your endpoints**.
 In this way, we have a graph of the structure of your api *always* and this can help you to visualize your api structure and create better matchers.
 - **api_schemas.rb**: The schemas are the shape of the resources you are manipulating in the api.
 It's a centralized place to put how your data should be.
 - **api_requirements.rb**: The requirements are validations for the initial state of the api system.
 Testing that the user you are using exists on the api you are working on, testing that some read-only resources created outside of your control exists, etc.
+- **restspec_config.rb**: This is where the configuration for Restspec resides.
+Here we will put some important things like headers that live in all the application and the url of the API to test.

-## Setup
+### Setup

-In the file `rspec_helper.rb` you can change the basic url to use of your api.
+In the file `restspec_config.rb` you can change the basic url to use your api.
 Find the `Restspec`'s `configure` block and set the proper url:

 ```ruby
 Restspec.configure do |config|